Importing Your Car To France

 Can I use my driving license?

 You can use your British driving license for up to 12 months.
-After that you’ll need to take a test to gain a French driving license (having the wrong license will invalidate your insurance).
+After that you’ll need to take the test to gain a French driving license (having the wrong license will invalidate your insurance).

 All the above information was correct at the time of writing.
 French legislation is liable to change and we recommend you check with the correct French authorities in regards to all legal requirements prior to your move to France.